Mr-Fahad-Rajput/Mr-Fahad-Rajput/README.md

 ## About Me

 I’m a highly dedicated and enthusiastic web developer with a strong foundation in computer science.
 With a profound love for technology since childhood, I delved into the world of computers at the age of 5.
-By 6, I was already exploring the world of computers using CLI and MS Paint, setting the stage for an enduring passion for programming.
-At the age of 11, I wrote my first code in Visual Basic, and from that moment onward, I knew that programming would be an integral part of my life.
+By 6, I was already exploring the world of computers using CLI, setting the stage for an enduring passion for programming.
+At the age of 11, I wrote my first Program in Visual Basic, and from that moment onward, I knew that programming would be an integral part of my life.
 Throughout my journey, I’ve been recognized as the "computer guy" wherever I went.

 ### Education